marcuspollio/FreeCAD-website/README.md

 ## Contributing

-Contributions are always welcome !
+Contributions are always welcome!
 FreeCAD website is free and open source just like FreeCAD.

 When contributing to the website, keep in mind that it acts as the public face of the FreeCAD organization and community.
 Thus, substantial changes have to be discussed beforehand via its usual communication channels (e.g. GitHub issues, [Matrix chat](https://matrix.to/#/#FreeCAD_FreeCAD:gitter.im), [Forum](https://forum.freecad.org/), [Discord](https://discord.com/invite/F4hdxzYZfc)).
 [FreeCAD's code of conduct](https://github.com/FreeCAD/FreeCAD/blob/main/CODE_OF_CONDUCT.md) have to be observed at any time.
 Read the [Guidelines](#guidelines) below.

-Contributions of all kind can be accepted : content, translations, bug fixes and theme improvements.
+Contributions of all kind can be accepted: content, translations, bug fixes and theme improvements.
 Depending on the scope, some basic know-how of Git, YAML, Markdown, HTML, CSS, Javascript and Hugo template syntax is recommended.
 Create appropriate issues discussing your changes before submitting Pull Requests.

 For bug report, please use the provided GitHub issue template.

 ### Browser support

-When using and making changes, keep in mind this website only supports *evergreen browsers* :
+When using and making changes, keep in mind this website only supports *evergreen browsers*:

 - Firefox (latest version, N-1 version, and latest ESR version)
 - Chrome (latest version and N-1 version)